John: Oh, we call 'em linebackers, or serial killers. Depends on whether they're professional or amateur.

-- United Football League (2007-2013): Prior to the launch of the Alliance of American Football in 2019, this was the most recent entry into the NFL competitor sweepstakes, it remained largely low key and at the time of its demise featured only four teams in small markets.
+- United Football League (2007-2013): Prior to the launch of the Alliance of American Football in 2019, this was the most recent entry into the NFL competitor sweepstakes; it remained largely low key and at the time of its demise featured only four teams in small markets.
 During the 2011 NFL lockout, it gained media attention for extending invitation to NFL players to play for them if the regular season had been delayed.
 This didn't happen.
 The final teams were in Virginia Beach, Virginia; Omaha, Nebraska; Las Vegas, Nevada and Sacramento, California.
 Not exactly football hotbedsnote , but each team had a small yet devoted fanbase.
 After the 2012 season was cut short, there were hopes that a 2013 season would take place, but the scheduled dates came and went.
 No official statement was ever made about the league's future, and the UFL is technically still in existence, but as the business licenses for all its teams expired and said teams and the league itself have almost no staff on the payroll, the league moved on not with a bang, but with a whimper.